yanyiyang2000/stm32-sched/README.md

 [^1]: You may need to modify the linker script using correct FLASH and RAM size.

 > [!NOTE]
-> You need to modify the compile definitions, compile options and link options in the top-level `CMakeLists.txt` based on the properties of the target device.
+> Modify the compile definitions, compile options and link options in the top-level `CMakeLists.txt` based on the properties of the target device.

 # Setting Project Name and Executable Name